elexive-com/elexive-calc/resources/ResourceAllocationSelector.md

    - Determines if a strategy should be recommended based on the current production capacity
    - Returns boolean indicating recommendation status
    - Logic:
-     - For seedling capacity, recommends focused strategy
+     - For pathfinder capacity, recommends focused strategy
      - For jetpack capacity, recommends balanced strategy
      - For rocket capacity, all strategies are viable so none receive special recommendation